Hawaii’s Best Snorkeling Spots

 Queens Beach, Waikiki

 The best area for snorkeling in Waikiki is definitely Queens Beach (left from the beach in front of the Waikiki Aquarium sea wall).
 The beach bottoms are sandy.
 At about eight feet deep, you can already see fishes and reefs, although not so much of live ones.
 The rock walls are beautiful though.
+If it is not recognized, there may be a problem with the card reader or the SD how to recover sharepoint files card itself.
 We strongly recommend coming here during the summer months, when the waves are not up.
 When it’s safe, you can swim over the flat reef away from the beach.
 (We only suggest this to experienced swimmers; it will be about 20 feet deep).
 From here, more reefs and fishes can be found.

 Hanauma Bay: https://upload.wikimedia.org/wikipedia/commons/9/9f/Hanauma_bay.jpg